nicolasmelo1/clojure-challenge-truenorth/server/README.md

 ## Solution

-This project is the backend for the calculator.
-It is a REST API (ONLY) that provides the calculator functionality.
+**LIVE DEMO**: (Live Demo Link)[https://truenorth-challenge-be2.fly.dev] This project is the backend for the calculator.
+It is a REST API (ONLY) that provides the calculator functionality as well as the user management tooling.

 #### Technologies used